 #2.
 Electric Circuit

 Transformer electrical circuit consists of main & secondary copper windings.
-Rectangular cross-sections conductors are commonly used for low voltages windings as well as high voltage windings for large transformers.
-A circular cross-section conductor is used for the high voltage winding in a smalls transformer.
+Rectangular cross-section conductors are commonly used for low-voltage windings as well as high-voltage windings for large transformers.
+A circular cross-section conductor is used for the high-voltage winding in a small transformer.
 Depending on the main structure & how the main and secondary windings are placed around it, transformers are known as core type and shell type.

 In the manufacture of a transformer, the core of the transformer is usually made with a high permeability material, such as silicon steel lamination.
 A transformer core can be made in two ways, depending on the configuration of the main and secondary windings.
 Those are the two approaches:

 In the basic core style of transformer manufacturing, a rectangular lamination of the frame is made to shape the core of the transformer.
 Laminate is cut as L-shaped strips.